Home > Facade > Intelligent Glass Façades for Sustainable Buildings

 Another increasingly popular development in the field of glass glazing is digitally printed glass.
 Conventional ceramic printing deposits ceramic-based inks through a silk screen and every new design require a new screen.
 This limits the design and functional flexibility.
 Also, there is a limitation in the number of colours possible.
 In contrast, digitally printed glasses are produced on a printing machine that looks and performs similarly to a conventional inkjet paper printer.
 The advantages of digitally printed glass are several: limitless design possibilities, almost infinite colour reproductions, no setup costs and ease of replacements.

 Digitally printed glass can also be used to create stunning intelligent façades.
 With options like dual colour frits possible, façades can have a unique design and colour when seen from the outside and internally it could be painted neutral black.
-This results in extremely neutrally looking façades when viewed from inside, and when smartly designed (for instance, reproduction of gradients and images with extremely small diameter dots), the print becomes almost invisible!
+This results in extremely neutrally looking façades when viewed from the inside, and when smartly designed (for instance, reproduction of gradients and images with extremely small diameter dots), the print becomes almost invisible!
 Digitally printed façades also help cut down on the solar heat gain and in some cases can act as an effective light diffuser.

 Apart from the above-mentioned glass types, there are several other existing and under-development glasses that find use in creating sustainable buildings.
-Amongst these, mesh infilled glasses, Sefar fabric infilled glasses and increasingly higher performance coatings are some examples.
+Amongst these, mesh-infilled glasses, Sefar fabric-infilled glasses and increasingly higher-performance coatings are some examples.

 Managing Director, FG Glass